lukewickstead/RandomNotes/Js/Angular.md

 {{ product.price | currency |lowerCase}}
 ```

 ## Nested Components ##

 You can bind to a nested component by use of the @Input() attribute on the component property.
 You can then bind in the markup of the outer html using property binding.

-You can use @Output() decorator to bind outwards using an event emiter the outer element can respond to the notify event and bind it to a method to call....
+You can use @Output() decorator to bind outwards using an event emitter the outer element can respond to the notify event and bind it to a method to call....

 ## Dependency Injection ##